TRecViT: A Recurrent Video Transformer: Long video memorisation task

 \section{Long video memorisation task}

-Figure~\ref{fig:supmatmem} shows qualitative results for the memorisation task.
+We run multiple experiments where the model is tasked to reconstruct the $(T-k)^{\text{th}}$ frame from the past, with increasing value for $k\in\{16, 48, 80, 112, 144, 164\}$ frames.
 For easier visual comparison, we increase the distance $k$ to the frame to reconstruct while also increasing the video length $T$, so the frame to reconstruct is always the same.

-For ViViT-L (3rd row), the quality of the reconstruction is very good and does not degrade as $k$ increases.
-However, the model goes out-of-memory for $T>96$.
-For \ssm, the high frequencies are less well reconstructed as $k$ increases, but overall the model is able to perform the task reasonably well even at $T=160,k=144$, \ie it is able to learn with sequences of up to 5.3s long at 30FPS, and remember a frame seen about 4.8s before.
+We show quantitative and qualitative results in Figure~\ref{fig:psnr} and Figure~\ref{fig:supmatmem}, respectively.
+We can observe that there is a performance--efficiency trade-off at play for \ssm: its performance is slightly below ViViT's for shorter memory spans (16, 48, 80), with the high frequencies being less well reconstructed as $k$ increases, but its efficiency (steps-per-second) is significantly higher.
+However, beyond 80 frames, ViViT-L goes out of memory being unusable, whilst \ssm\ continues to give decent results up to $T=160,k=144$, \ie it is able to learn with sequences of up to 5.3s long at 30FPS, and remember a frame seen about 4.8s before.